 An ovarian cystadenocarcinofibroma (CACF) is an extremely rare ovarian tumor.
 The tumor has a fibrous component is considered as the malignant counterpart of an ovarian cystadenofibroma (CAF) 1.
 There is very little literature on the imaging findings of these.

-An ovarian cystadenofibroma (CAF) is a relatively uncommon benign epithelial ovarian tumor where the fibrous stroma remains a dominant component of the neoplasm.
-As a group they are thought to represent ~1.7 % of all benign ovarian tumors 3.
+Ovarian cystadenofibromas are a relatively uncommon benign epithelial ovarian tumor where the fibrous stroma remains a dominant component of the neoplasm.
+As a group, they are thought to represent ~1.7 % of all benign ovarian tumors 3.

 Ovarian cystadenoma is a broad term given to a certain types of ovarian epithelial tumors.
 This can include

 ovarian borderline serous cystadenoma

 Ovarian cystic neoplasms can be either benign or malignant and can arise from epithelial, stromal, or germ cell components.
 In general, the risk of malignancy in unilocular cystic tumors <10 cm in women over the age of 50 years is thought to be low 3-4.

 Ovarian dysgerminomas are a type of germ cell tumor of the ovary.
 They are the most common malignant germ cell tumors of the ovary and are thought to account for ~1% of all ovarian neoplasms 5.